botanyhelp/Remdata/README.md

 <https://github.com/botanyhelp/ShinyRemdat>

+## Starting th Shiny server on linux

+To start this shiny-based Remdata server:

+* listening on port 8789
+* on a machine named www.example.com
+* assuming the directory named "Remdata" is in your home directory

+nohup R -e "shiny::runApp('~/Remdata',port=8789,host=getOption('www.example.com'))" &

+The **nohup** program at the front and the ampersand at the end are there to keep the server running even after you logout.
+You should start by running the server without "nohup" and "&" until you see smooth and expected operation.

+If the linux machine is not currently running a web server, then you can change port 8789 to 80.
+Shiny servers require listening on their own port and so they cannot share it with Apache.
+If you do start the server on port 80 or any port < 1024, then you will need to run the above command as user *root* or by prefixing the command with *sudo*.

 ## Getting the Data

 As you will see in a minute, the licensing is very free and open even it proprietary in wording given by the CRED.
 This data is not easy to get anymore as there is not a simple zip file download.
 I cannot recall if it was obtained with a persistent web crawler or if it was more easily available then.
 Maybe there is a web crawler script in here, TODO: need to look for it and solve this mystery.